Examples of Sweedler cohomology in positive characteristic: Homological preliminaries

 For~$i=n$, we use~$\varepsilon_{n+1}(d^n(x)) = \varepsilon_{n+1}(d^{n+1}(x)) = x$ from assumptions two and three.
 Since~$\iota_{n+1}(x) = d^{n+1}(x)$, we do have~${\bar d}^n = d^n - d^{n+1}$.

 The case~$i= n+1$ is similar. \end{proof}

 The fact that~${\bar d}^{n+1}$ is the zero map encourages us to consider~$B^n$ as being in degree~$n-1$, that is, to consider the complex~$(C^*, d)= (B^{*+1}, d)$.
 As announced, in practice we will be able to apply Lemma~\ref{lem-iterate} to~$(C^*, d)$, though we will not try to look for axioms on~$(A^*, d)$ for this to hold in general.
+Let us give an example at once.